 - Online Communications Unit

-The Online Communications Unit is part of the HQ Media and Communications Division – a unit of the Department of International Cooperation and Partnerships (ICP).
-OCU is responsible for online communication strategies and advocates globally for online communications as outreach tools to engage with external audiences.
+The Online Communications Unit is part of the HQ Media and Communications Division.
+MCD´s OCU is responsible for online communication strategies and advocates globally for online communications as outreach tools to engage with external audiences.
 It is responsible for the design of IOM’s global, regional, mission and project websites, ensuring that they are consistent with IOM’s strategic communications approach corporate visual identity.
 It also works closely with ICT.
 It also advises the organization on IOM’s online and offline branding and provides graphic design services to HQ and missions worldwide.
 It is responsible for producing the Migration Newsdesks / Media Briefings, in close coordination with MCD News at HQ, for external and internal distribution.
 OCU also manages IOM’s social media channels.
 It develops social media campaigns and supports the social media campaigns of partner agencies.
 It is responsible for the online Media Library and the online Communication Campaigns Library.
 The unit is also responsible for developing community response map websites for community engagement projects worldwide.

 - IOM Pension Administration